 I'm a mom of two young kids so I'm not someone who has hours to kill every day.
 I can do this routine easily and it makes such a powerful impact on my mood and emotional well-being.

-I know a lot of moms say they don't have the time or they have other things to get done while their children are sleeping, but I have two responses to this kind of thinking.
+I know a lot of moms and busy people say they don't have the time or they have other things to get done while their children are sleeping, but I have two responses to this kind of thinking.

 And two, just like "cobwebs can wait because babies don't keep", the cobwebs can wait because mommy's happiness and health won't keep if she never deems herself important enough to take care of.

 Rest and self-care are so important.
 When you take time to replenish your spirit, it allows you to serve others from the overflow.
 You cannot serve from an empty vessel. - Eleanor Brownn

 What should be my night routine?

 Whatever makes you feel rebalanced, realigned, and centered.
 You should pick and choose from night routine ideas and never try to implement anything that you don't enjoy doing.

 This is key because if you don't enjoy doing it, you're not going to want to do it!
 And the whole point of a night routine is to take stress off your plate, not add more to it.

 Do the things that soothe your spirit.
 Also, don't feel like you have to do 10 things for your nightly routine.
 Some nights my low lit shower is the best and only thing I need to recenter.
 Other nights, I may feel the need to empty my mind by journaling for a few minutes.
 Follow your urges and needs.